ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/runtime-security-falco/guide.es-us.md

 Concretely, Falco:

 - Receives **Events**
-- Compares them to a set of **Rules*- to determine the actions to perform
+- Compares them to a set of **Rules** to determine the actions to perform
 - Generates **Alerts**: you can forward the Falco events to different endpoints (syslog, stdout, https, graph...) or to different apps (slack, discord, elasticsearch, kafka...) through [falcosidekick](https://github.com/falcosecurity/falcosidekick)

 ![falcosidekick](images/falcosidekick.png){.thumbnail}

 At OVHcloud, we like to provide you with the best products and services.
-As for us security is important, that's why we want to help you discover Falco which will help you secure your OVHcloud Managed Kubernetes with a runtime security tool.
+As for us security is important, we want to help you discover Falco which will help you secure your OVHcloud Managed Kubernetes with a runtime security tool.

 In this guide you will: